AnOrdinaryDev/RandomTP/[Spigot] RandomTP-Reborn/README.md

 Don't hesitate to ask :)<br /><br />

 ### Dependencies:
 Although my plugin is completely modular in a way that dependencies aren't intertwined with the rest of the code.
 Most of the time, removing a dependency is as simple as removing its class and 1 line somewhere else in the code.
 But with some dependencies this is not the case.
-Those are listed here:
+Those are listed here: (No hard dependencies)

 #### Java 1.8+
 To use the Java Lambda feature, Java 1.8 or higher is required.